baconpaul/BaconPlugs/README.md

 [VCVRack](http://www.vcvrack.com).
 The modules are mostly inspired by me noodling around, and they sort of fall into a few groups:

-* Control voltage manipulation on 1v/oct signals to do things like glissando and musical quantization;
+* Control voltage manipulation on 1v/oct signals to do things like glissando and musical quantization and a polyrhytmic clock;
-* 8-bit-y digital chip-like synthesis, doing things like NES replication and various simple noise algorithms;
+* Classic synth algorithms, including an implementation of the NES oscillators and a Karplus Strong implementation.
 * and finally, not very useful modulations and  distortions and stuff.